 - Day treatment: Day treatment programs for addiction recovery typically require patients to attend various therapies and treatments during specified days at a treatment center.
 This type of treatment varies from residential treatment in that patients are able to leave the campus of the day treatment center to continue living at home, and attending work or classes.
-Day treatment programs typically include group and individual therapy, and the like residential treatment programs and IOPs, patients are given addiction education materials as well as relapse prevention skills.
+Day treatment programs typically include group and individual therapy, and like residential programs and IOP treatments, patients are given addiction education materials as well as relapse prevention skills.
 Aftercare treatment, designed to help patients even after they no longer attend treatment, is also typically included with this type of rehabilitation.

 Cost of attending Treatment Centers in Fresno County

 When it comes to choosing a treatment facility in Fresno County, one of the first things to be considered is the cost of treatment.
 Luckily, most rehabilitation programs in the Fresno area do accept insurance, greatly lowering your out-of-pocket cost.
 However, insurance sometimes does not completely cover a rehabilitation facility stay, so it is important to check with your insurance provider before enrolling in any programs.
 In fact, simply calling to ask your insurance provider what your benefits are.
-Substance abuse issues are classified as behavior health, so if your insurance does not include behavioral health coverage, your rehab stay will come out of your own pocket.
-If this is the case, your next steps are to call your treatment center, and speak to your employer, as they are sometimes are able to help uncover additional benefits or determine payment plans.
+Substance abuse issues are classified as behavioral health, so if your insurance does not include behavioral health coverage, your rehab stay will come out of your own pocket.
+If this is the case, your next steps are to call your treatment center and speak to your employer, as they are sometimes are able to help uncover additional benefits or determine payment plans.

-At My Time Recovery, we accept various insurance plans including: Aetna, Anthem, Cigna, Compsych, and United Healthcare.
-If you have a different insurance provider, or no insurance at all, give us a call to determine your payment options.
+At My Time Recovery, we accept various insurance plans including Aetna, Anthem, Cigna, Compsych, and United Healthcare.
+If you have a different insurance provider or no insurance at all, give us a call to determine your payment options.

 What to Expect from a Treatment Facility in Fresno County

 There are a number of different things to be expected when entering a Treatment Center in Fresno County.
 First of all, the beginning of any enrollment process will involve a considerable amount of intake paperwork.
-The staff at rehabilitation facility need to learn as much about you and your needs as possible, so they can tailor your treatment to you.
+The staff at the rehabilitation facility need to learn as much about you and your needs as possible, so they can tailor your treatment to you.
 You’ll also discuss medical history and get a physical before you begin treatment.
 After your intake, doctors, therapists, and other staff at the treatment center will work with you to come up with a treatment plan.
-Treatment plans typically consist of: therapy (individual and group), classes or meetings dedicated to learning and developing healthy coping skills and relapse prevention.
+Treatment plans typically consist of therapy (individual and group), classes or meetings dedicated to learning and developing healthy coping skills and relapse prevention.
 You will receive psychiatric care from a medical professional.
 After leaving the program, aftercare is oftentimes provided either by therapists or other professionals at the facility.